9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 ```
 ::::

-Confirming that this is indeed true, we\'re now underway with our
+Confirming that this is indeed true, we're now underway with our
 testing:

 ``` screen